 The paths are metal walkways and can get wet and a bit slippery.

-On a few locations there are items.
+On a few locations there are items of interest.

 And very colourful lighting.